 Nowadays almost most business software offers an ample amount of intelligence applications in their software suit itself.
-These accounts for decent modern business analytics.
-But you can use extended analytics if you want with other core data analysis tools like Power BI, Zoho Analytics, Tableau etc.
+These account for decent modern business analytics.
+But you can use extended analytics if you want with other core data analysis tools like Power BI, Tableau etc.

 Using business intelligence in your small/medium business

 - Simple tools: Small/ medium businesses can opt for business intelligence that is freely available.

 - Since most business software like Customer Relationship Management and Enterprise Resource Planning software nowadays comes with integrated applications, you can rely on one such software and make sure it is the right one for your business and has the right business analytics that your business needs.

 - Implementing partners: If you choose to approach a vendor like us, we can implement software and maybe introduce a customisation/ extension of available intelligence tools/ automation add-ons to your software.

 - Freelancing: This is also an available option these days.
 Certain business data can be handed over to specialised data analysts in order to solve a problem or to find new options for specific processes.
 The consulting data analysts might use a data analysis tool along with programming to decode and present you just the thing you needed for the time being.